Place Of Birth:

 Spells with Leicester City and Preston North End followed although injury robbed Callum the chance of making the impact his undoubted talent merited before returning north of the border to return to St. Johnstone.

 In his final match as a player, Callum helped Saints secure a 2-0 win at home to Motherwell on the last day of the season to ensure a record high league finish of third in the top-flight and a place in the Europa League qualifiers for the following season.

 As assistant manager, Callum Davidson helped Saints win the Scottish Cup in 2014 and achieve three successive top 6 finishes in his three years in the job as no.2 to Tommy Wright.

 Would you like to sponsor Callum Davidson's training top?
-This unique sponsorship is £250+VAT for the season - contact Gemma Anderson on 01738 459093 for more information.
+Please contact Roddy Grant on 01738 455000 for more information.

 ©Copyright 2016 - all rights reserved by St Johnstone Football Club

 Unless otherwise stated all photographs on this site are ©Perthshire Picture Agency and may not be used without permission.